cloudflare/mitm.watch/reporter/SPECIFICATION.md

 Note: HasFailed is true if any of the capture results failed.
 TODO remove HasFailed here?

-A single Test must have a unique (TestID, MaxTLSVersion, IsIPv6).
+A single Test must have a unique (TestID, Number) and should have a unique (TestID, MaxTLSVersion, IsIPv6).

 ### ServerCapture
 Records the result of a subtest as observed by the server.
-- SubtestID: foreignKey to Subtest
+- SubtestID: foreignKey to Subtest (internal)
 - CreatedAt: time
 - BeginTime: time (start of subtest, could be earlier than the first frame)
 - EndTime: time (end of subtest, could be later than the last frame)